RayBB/openlibrary-docs/Lead:-Community-Coordinator.md

 3. If someone is asking for help or clarification and hasn't been helped, tag the Lead on slack using their slack @handle (can be in public channel) then **add label** `label:"Needs: Response"`

 Each week during ABC staff call, the staff will review issues which `Needs: Response` for each @lead.
 The @lead will remove `Needs: Response` after the necessary actions have been taken.

+Each week during Open Library community call (when/if convenient for Community Coordinator), share our win!
+- how many contributors were assigned?
+- how many contributors offered help but can't be assigned yet?
+- how many contributors had questions?